ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/cli/logging-in.md

 3. [MobaXterm](https://mobaxterm.mobatek.net/)
 4. [PuTTY](http://www.putty.org/)

-Then,
+In putty, mobaxterm:
-1. Open up terminal (putty, mobaxterm, or ubuntu).
+1. Open up terminal.
 2. In the Host Name field, type **tadpole.genomecenter.ucdavis.edu**
 3. Make sure the Connection Type is SSH.
 4. Press "Open".
 It will ask you for your username and password.

+In Shell with SSH enabled:

+    ssh username@tadpole.genomecenter.ucdavis.edu

+where 'username' is replaced with your username.
+Press Enter.

 ### For Windows - Transferring files